 Parents driving for field trips must have a background check, a current copy of your driver’s license and certificate of insurance on file with the school.
 In the event a chaperone fee is charged for a field trip, payment must be made before the trip.
 If for any reason a child is not allowed to participate in the field trip, the child must be kept at home.

 Re-enrollment contracts are emailed during the second trimester.
-The non-refundable deposit and tuition refund insurance payment will hold a space in the class.
+The non-refundable deposit and tuition refund insurance payment will hold a space in the upcoming class.

 WCDS provides a Praxi Parent Portal for accessing tuition balance and making payments.
 Regardless of the payment plan chosen, funds may be automatically withdrawn from either a credit card or a checking account (ACH).
 If you choose to use a credit card, a 2% non-refundable convenience fee will be added to each transaction.
 If you choose to use an ACH account, a one-time non-refundable convenience fee of $100.00 will be assessed.
 You do NOT have to use either method for payment.
 The office always accepts checks or cash payments with no fees attached.

 This program has been established as a service to our parents and is open to all WCDS students.
 Before Care will operate from 7:30-8:00 a.m.
-After Care will operate from dismissal to 5:30 p.m.
-After 5:30 p.m. an emergency contact will be called to pick up the child.
+After Care will operate from dismissal to 5:00 p.m.
+After 5:00 p.m. an emergency contact will be called to pick up the child.

 Before and after school programs are now prepaid services.
 Parents must use their Praxi Portal to sign-up for these services at the first of each month or pay a higher daily drop-in rate.
 The monthly rate choices are as follows: